Woolball/job-catcher/README.md

 ## Configuration

+- **Search Terms & Keywords:** Search terms and keywords are entered by the user.
-- **Search Terms & Keywords:** Default search terms and keywords can be modified directly in the app.py script.
+- **Search Terms & Keywords:** Other search parameters can be modified directly in the app.py script.
 - **Database:** The SQLite database is used for caching search results and is stored in the data/ directory.

 ## Contributing